KyoriPowered/adventure-docs/source/serializer/ansi.rst

 Usage
 -----

-The Ansi text serializer is accessed using the ``AnsiComponentSerializer``.
+The ANSI text serializer is accessed using the ``ANSIComponentSerializer``.

 Different kind of ANSI escape codes exist, allowing for different levels of color precision, however, not all terminals support newer kinds of ANSI escape sequences.
-By default, ``AnsiComponentSerializer`` will attempt to guess the supported kinds of escape sequences based on the system's environment variables.
+By default, ``ANSIComponentSerializer`` will attempt to guess the supported kinds of escape sequences based on the system's environment variables.

 This can be overridden individually for a single serializer instance using the ``colorLevel`` method of the builder.

-It can also be overriden globally using system properties, using the property ``net.kyori.ansi.colorLevel``, which can be set when launching the JVM using the command-line option ``-Dnet.kyori.ansi.colorLevel=value``.
+It can also be overridden globally using system properties, using the property ``net.kyori.ansi.colorLevel``, which can be set when launching the JVM using the command-line option ``-Dnet.kyori.ansi.colorLevel=value``.
 4 different values can be set: